varletjs/axle/README.md

     url: '/user',
     // Whether to send the request immediately, defaults true
     immediate: false,
+    // Whether to abort the request on component unmounted, defaults true
+    abortOnUnmount: false,
     // Whether the value needs to be reset before requesting, defaults false
     resetValue: true,
     // Whether to clone when resetting value, defaults false